bi-yotch/Josephus-Problem-Vectors/README.md

 For example, when **n = 7**, we have **i = 2^2 = 4**, and **7 % 4 = 3**.\
 So **m = 3**, this means that we're looking at the 3rd odd number.\
 **2m + 1 = 2\*3 + 1 = 7**.

+We see that this is true from my Notes above.